tntc-project/translation-issues/README.md

 ## Author

 TML-IssueType-v1-EN was developed by Chiho Toyoshima, Kikuko Tanabe, and Atsushi Fujita.
-The details of its development are described in Fujita, Tanabe and Toytoshima (2022) and Fujita et al. (2017).
+The details of its development are described in Fujita, Tanabe and Toyoshima (2022) and Fujita et al. (2017).

 The issue typology is the outcome of adapting the MNH-TT revision categories (Babych et al., 2012) to English-to-Japanese student translations.
 The MNH-TT revision categories (Babych et al., 2012) was developed on the basis of MeLLANGE (Castagnoli et al., 2006), with reference to Secară (2005) and Abekawa and Kageura (2008).